alihamzapk/LiveKnowledge/_datasets/dolce-dns-ultralite.md

   exclude a direct applicability of qualities or regions to any other entity Provenance from: LOV"
 page: 'http://www.ontologydesignpatterns.org/ont/dul/DUL.owl'
-wasGeneratedBy: ''
+wasGeneratedBy: Unknown
 versionInfo: >-
   2017: dded a restriction to Quality and one to Region in order to ensure the original DOLCE constraint of qualities being always associated with a region, and vice versa.
 These axioms do not however exclude a direct applicability of qualities or regions to any other entity
 formalityLevel: Teleontology
-OntologyEngineeringMethodology: ''
+OntologyEngineeringMethodology: Unknown
 acronym: dul
-CompetencyQuestion: ''
+CompetencyQuestion: Unknown
 preferredNamespacePrefix: dul
 toDoList: To completely annotate.
-namespacesGenerated: ''
+namespacesGenerated: Unknown
-namespacesReused: ''
+namespacesReused: Unknown
 datasetLevel: Knowledge Level(L3-4)
 spatialExtent: Unknown
 temporalExtent: Unknown